 - You can also incorporate your pet by introducing it to your audience or having a “pet cam” on your stream.
 The fashion-focused YouTube channel, PrettyPastelPlease, is co-hosted by Alex and her pet parrot, Archie.
 Many viewers watch her videos to see the bird’s antics.

 - Utilize real-world objects.
-If possible, create content in your game to honor or interact with them.
+Create content in your game to honor or interact with them if possible.
 For example, in Hermitcraft Season 5, FalseSymmetry downloaded the Minecraft heads of each of her Patreon supporters and placed them in her base as a tribute to their support.

 Think outside of the box.
 Play outside of the box.
 Use sound bites or unique emoji if your viewers interact with your stream by subscribing, donating, or bringing something special to your content.
 Interact with your viewers.
 Build relationships with them.
 Involve them in creating unique narratives and traditions in your work.
 When you stumble on something special, reinforce it until it becomes a part of your brand.

 Create a unique name for your following.
-Every bit of branding helps your members feel as though they are a part of a community and they will be more likely to return and tell their friends about you.
+Every bit of branding helps your members feel as though they are part of a community, and they will be more likely to return and tell their friends about you.

 7. Use Social Media to Build Your Following

-The content you have made on Youtube or Twitch may also be suitable to advertise on these mediums.
+Your content on your Twitch or YouTube channels may also be suitable for advertising on these mediums.
 We recommend sharing any heavily edited, highlight footage you produce to showcase the best parts of what you have to offer.
-There’s always a chance your content could catch on and go viral on the socials!
+There’s always a chance your content could catch on and go viral on socials!

 Be sure to remain visually consistent over any platform you use.
 Try to incorporate the same colors, fonts, graphics, etc. Use your same name or a close substitute.
 Many streamers use external social media to feed their streams.
 Remind your followers of streams and special events.
 Let them know in advance if you decide to thank them for their support with a giveaway.

-As you are growing, stick to one or two social media accounts outside of your streaming platform.
+As you grow, stick to one or two social media accounts outside your streaming platform.
 Managing too many for a small audience isn’t worth your time, and the energy you can spend with your first followers will help inspire community building.

 8. Feature Friends, Viewers, or Other Streamers